 Membership shall be available without regard to race, color, creed, national or ethnic origin, religion, sexual orientation or ability.

-All three of our classes are composed of children with a larger age span than traditional single age classes.
+Both of our classes are composed of children with a larger age span than traditional single-age classes.
 In this setting, there is less competition and more collaboration.
 Younger children learn from their older peers and later serve as role models.

 We value nature.